algomoneyfest/goldpapers/README.md

 ✅ all PDFs merged here: merged_books.pdf

 ## 📜 License
 Free for educational and research use.
 Attribution appreciated. - I am just a magical student.
-Follow me on X: Amoneyfest
+Follow me on X: @Amoneyfest